junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 values that can be used in the conditions as previously discussed.

 The schema is optional, but highly recommended, as it can be used to validate policies at build time like we discussed earlier.
-In cases where you do not want to do policy validation, you can pass `None` to the schema argument.
+In cases where you do not want to do policy validation, you will pass `None` as the schema argument.

 The next step is to map our domain types to Cedar entities, as these are the types that will be used in the policy evaluation.
-The Cedar API is not generic over types, but instead requires everything to be of the concrete `Entity` type.
-As such, we will  provide `From<&User>` and `From<&Order>` implementations, and `From<Action>` for the `Entity` type.
+The Cedar API is not generic over types, but requires everything to be of the concrete `Entity` type.
+Therefore, we will  provide `From<&User>` and `From<&Order>` implementations, and `From<Action>` for the `Entity` type.

+> We take a reference of User and Order, since we don't necessarily want to move the objects when constructing the
+> authorization request.
+It's fine to take Action by value, as it's an enum and is cheap to clone.

 ```rust
 /// Convenience method to convert a type into an Entity.